-Citizens pay for the provision of sewerage services in all EU member states.
-Calculation of the charge is often volumetric and based on metered water consumption, although there are alternative systems (Austria).
+5.3 Prices and Charges in (Public) Sewage Collection and Treatment alternative systems (Austria).
 In addition to the volumetric charge, there may be a fixed component that serves as a contribution to the investment cost of the initial connection to the sewerage system (Denmark's connection fee, France).
 The collection of sewerage charges most often aims at recovering the costs for operating and maintaining the sewerage system.
-The sewerage charging systems of four representative countries (Germany, Austria, Denmark and France) are presented next and an overview is included in Table.
+Here the sewerage charging systems of four representative countries (Germany, Austria, Denmark and France) are presented.
+An overview is given in Table 4.